OneSignal/react-native-onesignal/README.md

 We exposed the registerForPushNotifications API of OneSignal (currently supported only on iOS).

 *Call when you want to prompt the user to accept push notifications.
-Only call once and only if you passed false to **initWithLaunchOptions autoRegister**:.*
+Only call once and only if you passed @YES to `kOSSettingsKeyAutoPrompt` on init.

 ````javascript
 // Calling registerForPushNotifications